melissed99/snake-game/README.md

 - Randomize location of apple each time eaten. ✔️
 - When snake eats apple, make snake longer. ✔️

-Milestone 3:
+Milestone 3: ✔️ COMPLETED DEC 1
 - Endgame conditions if snake hits corner/edge of screen. ✔️
-- Endgame conditions if snake hits itself.
+- Endgame conditions if snake hits itself. ✔️
-- Draw and record score. ✔️
+- Draw and record score with new boundaries. ✔️
-- After score of 5 or 10(?) increase snake movement (makes it more difficult)
+- Implement different levels of difficulty (i.e. varying snake speed)✔️

 Milestone 4:
 - Implement deque for snake movement(?)